 Mucous cyst treatment

-It may take a few weeks for most mucous cysts to burst and leave an ulcer that take just some days to heal.
+It may take couple of weeks for most cysts on lip to burst and leave an ulcer that take just some days to heal.
 You don’t need any treatment for superficial mucous cyst.
 However, some other mucous cysts are deeper in nature and can persist for longer times, which should be removed.
 There are no complications and risks in the mucous cyst removal.
-Your doctor will take the maximum care to decrease the risks of recuring.
+Your doctor will take the maximum care to decrease the risks of recurring.
 Even if the cyst appears again later, still removing with surgery is the preferred option.

 Depending on the mucous cyst, doctors can treat your cyst through: